danmcduff/iphys-toolbox/README.md

 If you find this toolbox helpful and make use of it in your work please cite:

-An Open Imaging-based Physiological Measurement Toolbox Daniel McDuff, Weixuan Vincent Chen, Ethan Blackford and Justin Estepp
+An Open Imaging-based Physiological Measurement Toolbox

+Daniel McDuff, Ethan Blackford and Justin Estepp

 ## Background: ##